 When the cavalry main body reached a point on its line of march about seven kilometers from Zmieviska, it turned to the southeast, deployed and advanced on the village of Nezdukhov, which was seen to be occupied by the enemy.
-At this time a dispatch rider from the Don Cossacks arrived with a message to the effect that that regiment had driven the enemy from the village of Pomorze by a surprise attack, captured an ambulance of an Austrian division, and was advancing on the villages of Grobla and Zagrody (six kilometers southeast of Zmieviska).
+At this time a dispatch rider from the Don Cossacks arrived with a message to the effect that that regiment had driven the enemy from the village of Pomorze by a surprise attack, captured an ambulance of an Austrian division, and was advancing on the villages of Grobla and Zagrody six kilometers southeast of Zmieviska).
 It was clear now that the Guards Cavalry Brigade (reinforced) had penetrated in rear of the enemy's left flank.

-Under the covering fire of the horse artillery, the cavalry main body continued its advance on Nezdukhov, which it captured by a combined mounted and dismounted attack.
-Further advance beyond the village was checked by deployed enemy forces, which, as time elapsed, grew stronger.
-In the meantime, large enemy infantry forces, together with artillery and supply columns, could be seen retreating in a southerly direction, on roads out of range of the cavalry brigade's artillery.
-The cavalry commander became excited, rushed up and down the firing line, urging it forward, but without success.
-At this stage of the fight, control of progress was lost.
-The leader began to act on personal impressions only, derived from what was going on in the section of the front immediately before him.
+e Under the covering fire of the horse artillery, the cave alry main body continued its advance on Nezdukhov, whiche it captured by a combined mounted and dismounted attack.e Further advance beyond the village was checked by deployed enemy forces, which, as time elapsed, grew stronger.
+In the meantime, large enemy infantry forces, together withe artillery and supply columns, could be seen retreating ine a southerly direction, on roads out of range of the cavalrye .
+The cavalry commander became exbrigade's artillery. cited, rushed up and down the firing line, urging it forward,e At this stage of the fight, control ofe but without success. progress was lost.
+The leader began to act on personal impressions only, derived from what was going on in thee section of the front immediately before him.e main line of retreat), would have been proper, and such action would probably have been decisive.
+This decision, however, was not forthcoming, for the reasons that the brigade commander could not be reached with information of the success of the Don Cossacks, and even if he could have been reached, he had so lost control of the action that the maneuver could not have been effected without loss of valuable time.

-In the meantime, the 9th Don Cossacks, having captured Grobla, were advancing successfully.
+In the meantime, the 9th Don Cossacks, having captured Grobla, were advancing successfully.e